enigmosity/learn-aws/developer-associate/exam-questions.md

     - run create-project or update-project command, setting buildspec value path to an alternate build spec file
     - run start-build command, setting buildspecOverride value to path to alternate buildspec file
 - TODO: check all possible basic documentation errors for AWS services.
-- resources in VPC not typically accessible by CodeBuild.
-To access, provide additional VPC specific configuration info as part of CodeBuild project config.
+- resources in VPC not typically accessible by CodeBuild. *To access, provide additional VPC specific configuration info as part of CodeBuild project config*.
 Includes VPC ID, subnet IDs, and VPC security group IDs.
 VPC enabled builds are then able to access resources inside a VPC, making it possible to
     - run integration tests from build against RDS databases in private subnets
     - query data in elasticache cluster from tests
     - interact with internal web services hosted on EC2, ECS or via ELBs